Best Golf Wedges 2025

 Raw finish is no longer a standard offering

-Often considered the gold standard of wedges, vokey wedges offer stunning look and market-leading performance and versatility.
-Titleist has designed the new SM10 wedge to build on the huge success of the SM9 and Vokeys continue to be the most used wedges in professional golf.
-Last year on the PGA Tour, more than half the wedges put in play every week were Titleist Vokey Wedges, which is quite an incredible stat considering the wealth of quality on offer from other brands.
+Vokey wedges are often considered the gold standard of wedges.
+They offer stunning looks and market-leading performance and versatility and last year on the PGA Tour more than half the wedges put in play every week were Titleist Vokey Wedges.
+This is quite an incredible stat considering the wealth of quality on offer from other brands.

-Wedge guru Bob Vokey and the engineers at Titleist have crammed the SM10s full of tech, meaning they now fly lower, spin more and have better feel and turf interaction than the SM9s, something we noticed in testing.
+Wedge guru Bob Vokey and the engineers at Titleist have crammed the SM10s full of tech, meaning they now fly lower, spin more and have better feel and turf interaction than the SM9s, which is something we certainly noticed in testing.

 Ping S159 Wedge